PostHog/posthog.com/contents/tutorials/funnels.md

 To add a filter, click on the blue 'Add filter group' under 'Filters' and add your desired filters.
 You can filter by 'AND' (all filters must be met) or by 'OR' (any filter can be met).

-You can also use filters by [Cohorts](/docs/user-guides/cohorts) – a useful way to isolate a funnel based on users who perform a specific action, or even a group of users from the same organization.
+You can also use filters by [cohorts](/docs/user-guides/cohorts) – a useful way to isolate a funnel based on users who perform a specific action, or even a group of users from the same organization.

-Clicking 'Add to dashboard' allows you add you funnels to an existing dashboard or a new one, and building a dashboard showing the same funnel with various filters (e.g. conversion by platform, conversion by age etc.) is a great foundation for an actionable dashboard you'll monitor every week.
+Clicking 'Add to dashboard' allows you add you funnels to an existing dashboard or a new one.

 You also have the option to breakdown your funnel in all the same ways you can filter funnels by clicking 'Add breakdown'.